 How to Protect Yourself From Cloned Loan Companies

 It can sometimes feel that the internet is full of crooks and scammers.
-Not a day goes by when most of us receive a so-called phishing email, trying to tempt us to part with our money, or login details for bank accounts and subscription services.
+Not a day goes by when most of us receive a so-called phishing email, trying to tempt us to part with our money or login details for bank accounts and subscription services.
 Most are fairly easy to spot but succeed by contacting vast numbers of people, a tiny percentage of whom respond.
-That’s usually enough to make the effort worthwhile for the scammers.
-Many scams are harder to spot, and the criminals are getting even smarter when it comes to their techniques.
+That’s usually enough to make an effort worthwhile for the scammers.
+Unfortunately, many scams are harder to spot, and criminals are getting even smarter when it comes to their techniques.

-One growing problem is that of so-called ‘clone-firms’.
-These use the name, Firm Registration Number (FRN) and addresses of a reputable company as a way to convince people that they are a genuine firm.
+One growing problem is that of so-called ‘clone firms’.
+These use the name, Firm Registration Number (FRN) and addresses of a reputable company to convince people that they are a genuine firm.
 Loan companies are particularly vulnerable to being cloned.

 People looking for a payday loan are unfortunately falling victim to cloned loan companies.
-They set up sites that mirror legitimate lenders, and offer cheap, easy credit to people with a poor credit history, low credit score or very little savings in an attempt to try and extort money out of them.
+They set up sites that mirror legitimate lenders, and offer cheap, easy credit to people with a poor credit history, low credit score or very little savings to try and extort money out of them.
 When you apply for a loan, you give the lender key information about yourself and your finances.
-You may pass on your bank details, and set up an account with a password you’ve used elsewhere.
-This gives the scammer a rich vein of information which they can use to commit ongoing fraud against you.
+You may pass on your bank details and set up an account with a password you’ve used elsewhere.
+This gives the scammer a rich vein of information that they can use to commit ongoing fraud against you.

 Consumers may sometimes be asked to pay a brokerage fee for arranging a loan.
-They may ask for a security deposit, or to make their first payment upfront.
-In some cases, borrowers have been asked to pay insurance premiums upfront in order to release the loan.
+In addition, they may ask for a security deposit or to make their first payment upfront.
+In some cases, borrowers have been asked to pay insurance premiums upfront to release the loan.

 Scammers are smart, always evolving their techniques and are constantly trying to find ways to extract cash from their potential victims.
 It’s an incredibly serious problem and one that appears to be growing.
-What can you do to protect yourself from the crooks?
+So what can you do to protect yourself from the crooks?

 It’s important to be aware that these companies exist and to understand how they operate.
 The scammers rely on their potential victims being in the dark about their activities.